 - How do we include groups who exclude themselves?

 - How do we promote democratic participation in society?

 Dembra has been designed on the back of research-based answers to two questions: What helps prevent anti-Semitism, racism and anti-democratic ideas?
 How can teachers and schools do more to create an inclusive school environment?
 The answers are summed up in Dembra’s five principles:

 2) Knowledge and critical thinking

 5) The school as a whole

 Dembra was developed in Norway at the behest of the Norwegian authorities and has been trialled in 52 schools across the country.
 The Nordic initiative is funded by the Nordic Council of Ministers’ programme for Democracy, Inclusion and Safety (DIS).

 Who is behind Dembra?

-Dembra was developed by the Center for Studies of the Holocaust and Religious Minorities, the European Wergeland Centre and the Department of Teacher Education and School Research at the University of Oslo.
+Dembra was developed by the Norwegian Center for Holocaust and Minority Studies, the European Wergeland Centre and the Department of Teacher Education and School Research at the University of Oslo.
 The Center for Studies of the Holocaust and Religious Minorities, the Rafto Foundation, the Falstad Centre and the Arkivet Foundation are tasked with implementing Dembra in different parts of Norway.

 The centre conducts research-based work on anti-Semitism and racism with children, students and teachers.
 Creating teaching materials and training teachers are at the heart of its work.
 Every year the centre welcomes more than 5,000 children for various educational programmes.
 The centre has extensive experience of managing and supporting projects of a similar size.